Aura Parental Controls Review 2024: Are They Worth It?

 After scanning the QR code, your kid’s device will be linked.
 All you’ll have to do then is accept the permission the app needs to monitor your kid’s device and allow you to set rules.

-Adjust your parental control settings using your phone.
+Adjust your parental control settings using your phone or through Aura’s website on your browser.
 You can customize all the settings for each kid’s device you’re monitoring.

 Just note that there’s no uninstall protection, so your kid can easily remove the Aura app from their phone.
 However, you will be notified if they disable their parental controls.